 Good questions can lead to great conversations with your kids.Having spent 10 years practicing law early in my career, I learned that asking the right questions is critical to finding the truth and getting results.
 But when dealing with our kids’ emotions and relationship struggles, conversations can feel really one-sided.
-To promote good conversations as parents, we need to ask 6 powerful questions for kids.
-Educators have understood this for centuries, as evidenced by the Socratic Method that uses a series of questions to help students discover answers, not just hear facts.
-Spend five minutes with a teenager or young adult and you’ll quickly understand, too, that questions that only require a “yes” or “no” won’t get you very far or deep.
-The questions we ask our kids, whether drawing them into the relationship or drawing information out of them, stimulates conversation and their processing skills as well.
-Good questions can lead to great conversations with your kids.
+To promote good conversations as parents, we need to come up with good questions for kids.
+And questions that only require a “yes” or “no” won’t get you very far or deep.

 The basic “what” questions can take many forms, but the key is to help your child understand that you need details, not just impressions.
 What happened?
 What else can you tell me?
 What can I do to make it better?

-Asking them “why” can help them look at a situation from multiple angles.
+Asking “why” can help kids look at a situation from multiple angles.
 Why do you think you feel this way?
 Why is this so troubling to you?
 Why do you think they might have done that?

 Timing is important.
 Helping your child see a sense of a timeline of events can help them pull apart the facts and the emotions.
 When did you first notice a problem?
 When did you start feeling this way?

-“How” questions can help you and them understand the steps and processes that created the difficulties.
+“How” questions can help you and your kids understand the steps and processes that created the difficulties.
 How did the situation escalate?
 How did you get to this level of frustration?
 How did they go about doing that to you?

 Understanding all the players in a situation is crucial to sorting out what needs to be done next.
 Who really is responsible for the situation?
 Who needs an apology?
 Who needs to forgive?
 Who needs to be confronted?
 Who needs to be helped?

-Now that you’ve helped your child put the cards on the table and look at them, help them think through next steps.
+Now that you’ve helped your kids put the cards on the table, help them think through next steps.
 Where do you think you should go from here with this issue or in this relationship?